US to UK plug adapter guide

 Quick answer Plug: The UK uses Type G (three rectangular pins).
 US Type A/B plugs need a travel adapter.
 Voltage: The US is about 120V; the UK is 230V.
 Dual-voltage chargers (100–240V) usually need only an adapter.
 Frequency: The US uses 60Hz and the UK 50Hz.
 Fine for most electronics; check motor-driven devices.

-Why the US and UK are different
+Why are US and UK plugs different?

 American homes use Type A or B flat-pin plugs at about 120V / 60Hz.
 The United Kingdom uses Type G at about 230V / 50Hz.
 A travel adapter fixes the shape only β€” not a device marked 120V only.